Investors Heavily Search DocuSign (DOCU): Here is What You Need to Know

 12 Month EPS

-In the case of DocuSign, the consensus sales estimate of $641.17 million for the current quarter points to a year-over-year change of +8.9%.
-The $2.7 billion and $2.92 billion estimates for the current and next fiscal years indicate changes of +7.3% and +8.3%, respectively.
+For DocuSign, the consensus sales estimate for the current quarter of $641.17 million indicates a year-over-year change of +8.9%.
+For the current and next fiscal years, $2.7 billion and $2.92 billion estimates indicate +7.3% and +8.3% changes, respectively.

 Last Reported Results and Surprise History